gvwilson/thirdbit/_posts/2021/2021-07-22-whatever-happened-to-tidyblocks.md

 year: 2021
 ---

-[TidyBlocks][tidyblocks] is a Scratch-like tool for doing basic data science.
+TidyBlocks is a Scratch-like tool for doing basic data science.
 Originally built by [Maya Gans][gans-maya], it was overhauled in 2020, after which several volunteers translated its interface into several different (human) languages.